uwrov/2018-2019/IGNITION.md

 _Note: Due to a closed-source incompatibility with Microsoft's implementation of gamepad drivers, users of NT-derived operating systems will not have full control or functionality of the ROV.
-It is recommended that one uses a Unix-like operating system on the surface system connected to the gamepad._
+It is recommended that one use a Unix-like operating system on the surface system connected to the gamepad._